typotypo/occupygpl.org/README.md

 # occupygpl.org

-For more liberal open source projects!
+For more permissive open source projects!

+## Roadmap

+* Translations (German, French, more...)
+* Rewrite some text?
+I'm a programmer, not a writer :)
+* Collection of various in-depth resources
+* Maybe a tool which checks if you have (L)GPL Github repos.

 ## Assets